 You see what I mean?
 Arguments are bound to continue for as long as one, or both are not realizing that the issues are calling for a rational approach, not for an emotional discharge of something that has no direct connection with those issues.

 I am sorry for having to say that, but it also has a lot to do with people's intelligence.
-When emotionalism is strong enough to contaminate rationality in a person, then it's almost hopeless, and we could freely say that the person is not intellectually fit for marriage.
+When emotionalism is strong enough to contaminate rationality in a person, then it's almost hopeless, and we could freely say that the person is not "intellectually fit" for marriage.

 But then - Some Really Want Peace

-The best way is just to sit down and open your hearts to each other - say what the other is doing that is hurting you, and ask what you are doing that's hurting them.
+The best way is just to sit down and open your hearts to each other---say what the other is doing that is hurting you, and ask what you are doing that's hurting them.
 Promise to each other to stop doing it, then stick to that promise as best as you can, always with an apology ready when you slip back a little.

 Another good idea would be to accentuate all those things that you have in common, like hobbies, interests.
-Revive some of those things that you used to do while the relationship was smooth, probably all the way back in your dating time.
+Revive some of those things that you used to do while the relationship was smooth, probably all the way back in your dating times.

 Avoid competing games, where you will play opponents to each other; at least for as long as the memories of arguments are still fresh.
 Place some photos of the two of you together at spots in your home where they will be visible, or even enlarge some and frame them.
-They will always be a symbolized reminder of what good you have going together.
+They will always be a symbolizing reminder of what good you have going together.

 Breaking the arguing habit is not only gratifying as a healthier form of marital interacting, but is also so much better for your health.
 Your bodies with thank you.
 Your whole life will thank you.